lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

+From version 10 -> 11:

+* Updated the title of Section 4.2.2 and removed normative language

 From version 09 -> 10:

 * Implemented some minor editorial changes modernizing the text in Section 3, 4, and 5.2.8 as proposed during IETF 119, without changing normative language.